Sets the directory where mage will store binaries compiled from magefiles (default is $HOME/. or %USERPROFILE%\magefile)

 Set to “1” or “true” to turn on debug mode (like running with -debug)

-If set to “1” or “true”, tells the compiled magefile to ignore the default target and print the list of targets when you run mage.
+If set to “1” or “true”, tells the compiled magefile to print the list of target

 The default is false for backwards compatibility.